-Out of the projects programmed by OCTA: 19 are currently active; 3 have been canceled (due to low ridership); and 1 is anticipated to be canceled during the September Semi-Annual Review process.
-Consequently, most of these services were generally meeting their required performance standards.
-The next Project V Ridership report is scheduled for January 2019.
+Out of the transit circulator projects programmed by OCTA: 18 are currently active; 6 have been canceled (primarily due to low ridership); and one has been completed.
+Currently, most of these services are generally meeting their required performance standards.
+The next Project V Ridership report is scheduled for February 2019.
 Lessons learned from the success of implemented services are incorporated into recommendations for future funding guidelines and programming recommendations.

-Payments are made every other month (January, March, May, July, September, and November).
+5Payments are made every other month (January, March, May, July, September, and November).
 July payments are based on June accruals, and therefore counted as June payments.
 The amount totaled for one fiscal year quarter either covers one or two payments, depending on the months that fall within that quarter.